matfin/mattfinucane.com/mattfinucane/content/projects/shelfd-ios.md

 ---

 ## The brief
-In 2015, I was given the task of creating a simple prototype for the Shelfd iOS application, which aggregates a users monthly media consumption into one place.
+I was given the task of creating a prototype for the Shelfd iOS application which aggregates a users monthly media consumption into one place.

 The task was to create a simple application that would connect to a users media library across different services and sync them to their iOS device.

 This media would then be played back on the users TV.

 ## Project planning and development
 The project setup was as follows: